 The configuration for this is "documentrouteselectorpolicy" available from config id "routing/documentapi".

-NOTE: Because GET messages do not contain any document on which to run the selection criteria, this policy returns an IGNORED reply that the merging logic processes.
-You can see this by attempting to retrieve a document from an application that does not have a storage cluster.
+Important: Because GET messages do not contain any document on which to run the selection criteria, this policy returns an IGNORED reply that the merging logic processes.
+You can see this by attempting to retrieve a document from an application that does not have a content cluster.